 Suntory Hakushu Distillery サントリー白州蒸溜所

-Sample whisky at a distillery that draws on pristine waters in Japan's Southern Alps
+Sample whisky at a distillery that draws on natural spring water in Japan's Southern Alps

 Set among the forests lying at the foot of Japan's Southern Alps is a whisky distillery that is an extremely popular local attraction.
 If you enjoy whisky, don't miss this experience.